-4.2 Cross-Platform Assessment of Dust Measurements
+4.2 Cross-platform assessment of dust measurements

-4.2.1 Falcon LIDAR and Satellite Validation
+4.2.1 Falcon lidar and satellite validation

-Aircraft data can play an important role in validating satellite-based retrievals of AOD, covering a more extensive spatial area than that which is viewed from fixed ground-based measurements.
-Particularly useful in this regard are active remote sensing observations from LIDAR, since they can sample the full depth of the atmosphere below the aircraft instantaneously (i.e. a physical vertical profile by the aircraft is not required) and can provide vertically resolved information.
+Aircraft data can play an important role in validating satellite-based retrievals of AOD, covering a more extensive spatial area than that which is viewed from fixed groundbased measurements.
+Particularly useful in this regard are active remote sensing observations from lidar, since they can sample the full depth of the atmosphere below the aircraft instantaneously (i.e. a physical vertical profile by the aircraft is not required) and can provide vertically resolved information.

-In Figure 10, middle panel, we show an example of the level of agreement seen between three different co-located measures of AOD, one provided at 532 nm by the LIDAR LNG on the F20, one from MODIS Aqua, derived using the Deep-Blue algorithm collection 5.1 (Hsu et al., 2004) and one from the SEVIRI instrument on Meteosat-9 (Brindley and Russell (2009); Banks and Brindley (2013)), both at a wavelength of 550 nm.
-Here we focus on an afternoon flight (F23, see Figure 2c) made by the Falcon on a track leading across to northern Mali from northern Mauritania on the 21st June 2011.
+In Fig. 10, middle panel, we show an example of the level of agreement seen between three different co-located measures of AOD, one provided at 532 nm by the LNG lidar on the F20, one from MODIS Aqua, derived using the Deep Blue algorithm collection 5.1 (Hsu et al., 2004) and one from the SEVIRI instrument on Meteosat-9 (Brindley and Russell, 2009; Banks and Brindley, 2013), all at a wavelength of 550 nm.
+Here we focus on an afternoon flight (F23, see Fig. 2c) made by the Falcon on a track leading across to northern Mali from northern Mauritania on the 21 June 2011.

-The satellite observations are co-located spatially with the LIDAR by averaging the satellite pixels within 25 km of each LIDAR pixel.
-Temporally, the Aqua satellite overpass time is always within 90 minutes of the aircraft observations, with a minimum time difference of 37 minutes.
-For SEVIRI we take advantage of the improved temporal sampling available from geostationary orbit such that each LIDAR observation is within 30 minutes of the corresponding satellite retrieval.
-The lower panel in the figure shows the vertical extinction coefficient derived from the LIDAR observations, while the top coloured band illustrates the colouring of the standard 'desert-dust' Red-Green-Blue (RGB) composite (Lensky and Rosenfeld, 2008) extracted from SEVIRI along the flight track.
+The satellite observations are co-located spatially with the lidar by averaging the satellite pixels within 25 km of each lidar pixel.
+Temporally, the Aqua satellite overpass time is always within 90 min of the aircraft observations, with a minimum time difference of 37 min.
+For SEVIRI, we take advantage of the improved temporal sampling available from geostationary orbit such that each lidar observation is within

+30 min of the corresponding satellite retrieval.
+The lower panel in the figure shows the vertical extinction coefficient derived from the lidar observations, while the top coloured band illustrates the colouring of the standard "desert-dust" red-green-blue (RGB) composite (Lensky and Rosenfeld, 2008) extracted from SEVIRI along the flight track.

-Looking at the middle panel, the longitudinal behaviour of the AOD derived from all three instruments is generally in good agreement although SEVIRI tends to show consistently higher AODs than those derived from the LIDAR and from MODIS.
-The MODIS retrievals contain more data gaps as a result of various data quality tests: both the LIDAR and SEVIRI retrievals and the RGB composites suggest that these tests may be a touch severe as there is no clear evidence of a break in the aerosol layer or the presence of cloud.
-The intense pink colour of the composite at the western edge of the track would suggest the largest dust loadings are located here, associated with a thick dust plume at an altitude of ~3 km and another distinct layer observable at ~5.5 km seen in the LIDAR profile (which may have originated from Mali on the 19th).
-By the eastern end of the track, the AODs measured by MODIS, SEVIRI and the LIDAR are slightly smaller than the values seen at the western end, the dust is much more uniformly spread throughout the lowest 5 km or so of the atmosphere, and the intensity of the RGB signal is somewhat reduced.
+Looking at the middle panel, the longitudinal behaviour of the AOD derived from all three instruments is generally in good agreement although SEVIRI tends to show consistently higher AODs than those derived from the lidar and from MODIS.
+The MODIS retrievals contain more data gaps as a result of various data quality tests: both the lidar and SE-VIRI retrievals and the RGB composites suggest that these tests may be slightly too severe as there is no clear evidence of a break in the aerosol layer or the presence of cloud.
+The intense pink colour of the composite at the western edge of the track would suggest the largest dust loadings are located here, associated with a thick dust plume at an altitude of $\sim 3 \,\mathrm{km}$ and another distinct layer observable at \sim 5.5 km seen in the lidar profile (which may have originated from Mali on 19 June).
+By the eastern end of the track, the AODs measured by MODIS, SEVIRI and the lidar are slightly smaller than the values seen at the western end, the dust is much more uniformly spread throughout the lowest ca. 5 km of the atmosphere, and the intensity of the RGB signal is somewhat reduced.